Water softening: Electrical water treatment

-Physical water treatment (PWT) devices cause microscopic mineral crystals to form and remain suspended as they flow with the water, while also acting as seeds for further crystal growth.
+Electrical precipitation devices cause microscopic mineral crystals to form and remain suspended as they flow with the water, while also acting as seeds for further crystal growth.
 As water is heated, minerals will crystallize on these seeds, instead of the plumbing system.
 The dissolved minerals become insoluble solid particles in suspension, passing through the system without binding to plumbing surfaces.

-Alternatives to ion-exchange water softeners exist, see table below.